breadbox-friends/breadbox/README.md

 # breadbox
-Let's do groceries with Firebase 🔥and React ⚛️
+Let's do groceries with Firebase 🔥and React.
+Just messing around with the idea :)

 # Run it locally
 ## Start server